yorkerlin/yorkerlin.github.io/index.md

 ### Research Interests

-I am interested in exploiting (hidden) structures and symmetries in machine learning with a focus on practical and numerical methods for optimization and statistical inference.
+I am interested in exploiting (hidden) structures and symmetries in machine learning with a focus on scalable methods for numerical optimization and statistical inference.

 ### Selected Papers